How to SalesForce

 Procedures for Auditing and Compliance

-• Run Compliance Reports: To create compliance reports (such as data access, changes), use SOQL queries.
+• Run Compliance Reports: To create compliance reports (such as data access and changes), use SOQL queries.

 • Audit Data: Examine and export information in order to conduct an audit.